An Approximate Dynamic Programming Approach to Adversarial Online Learning: Set-valued dynamic programming.

 \begin{definition} Let $\cA$ be a subset of $\cB\subseteq\mathbb{R}^K$.
 The {\em upset} of $\cA$ in $\cB$ is defined as $\bcA = \{\bx \in \cB \mid x_k \geq y_k \mbox{ for all } k, \mbox{ for some } \by \in \cA\}$, i.e., $\bcA$ is the set of all points in $\cB$ that dominate some point in $\cA$.
 Equivalently, $\bcA = \{\bx \in \cB \mid \bx = \by + \bv, \mbox{ for some } \by \in \cA \mbox{ and } \bv \succeq \mathbf{0}\}$. \end{definition}

 For a subset of $[0,1]^K$, we will refer to its upset in $[0,1]^K$ as simply its upset.
 It is immediate that the upset of a closed and convex subset of $[0,1]^K$ is closed and convex.
-We define the following space of Pareto frontiers:
+We define the following space of Pareto frontiers.

-\begin{definition} $\cF$ is the space of Pareto frontiers in $[0,1]^K$ whose upset is closed and convex. \end{definition}

-It is easy to show that $\cF$ can be equivalently defined as the space of lower Pareto frontiers of closed and convex subsets of $[0,1]^K$.\footnote{One direction is clear since a Pareto frontier in $\cF$ is the lower Pareto frontier of its upset, which is closed and convex.
+\begin{definition} $\cF$ is the space of Pareto frontiers in $[0,1]^K$ whose upset is closed and convex. \end{definition} It is easy to show that $\cF$ can be equivalently defined as the space of lower Pareto frontiers of closed and convex subsets of $[0,1]^K$.\footnote{One direction is clear since a Pareto frontier in $\cF$ is the lower Pareto frontier of its upset, which is closed and convex.
 The other direction follows from the observation that the upset of the lower Pareto frontier of a set is the upset of the set itself and the upset of a closed and convex set is closed and convex.} We will now define a metric on this space.
 We first recall the definition of {\em Hausdorff} distance induced by the $\mathcal{L}^\infty$ norm.

 \begin{definition} Let $\cA$ and $\cB$ be two subsets of $\RR^K$.
 The Hausdorff distance $h(\cA, \cB)$ between the two sets is defined as